The Alsace France Christmas Market Guide

 Colmar is, however, closer to all of the smaller markets in the region if you’re looking to explore by car.
 If you do drive, Colmar had more than adequate parking, with parking garages scattered throughout the village.
 We arrived around 11AM on Friday and easily found a spot nearby.

-The dates for the Colmar Christmas Markets are from November 24th 2023 to December 30th 2023 (closed on Christmas Day).
+The dates for the Colmar Christmas Markets are from 26th November to 29th December 2024.

 Riquewihr Christmas market